nimaid/LPHK/README.md

     * pop - removes the top item from the stack
     * x<>y - swaps the position of the top two items on the stack
     * clst - clears the stack
+	* stack - pushes the length of the stack onto the stack
   * Some operations handle variables (these are all followed by a variable name).
 Note that refering to a variable that does not exist will return zero, but not greate that variable.
 Whilst it is possible to name a variable using a string of numbers representing a number (e.g. '32') these will likely not be accessible from other commands -- AVOID THEM
     * >L {x} - Takes the value on the top of the stack and stores it in local variable {x}
     * >G {x} - Takes the value on the top of the stack and stores it in the globalk variable {x}